Personal profile

 Summary of Research Interests

 Jeanet is a researcher within the Health and Wellbeing Theme in the Centre for Applied Psychological Science at Teesside University.
 Her primary research interest is concerned with wellbeing in children.
 Her research has investigated the relationship between food intake and children’s cognition and behaviour and she is particularly interested in area of applying glycaemic index of a food to cognitive and behavioural effects in children.
 Jeanet is also interested in the relationship between access to outdoor environments (green and blue space) and wellbeing in both children and adults.
-She also has an interest in interventions and support for people with ASD.
+She also has an interest in interventions and support for autistic people.

 PhD and Research Opportunities